tonyseek/flask-navigation/README.rst

 Contributes
 -----------

-You can send a pull reueqst on
+You can send a pull request on
 `GitHub <https://github.com/tonyseek/flask-navigation/pulls>`_.